ve3nkl/satellite-passes/README.md

 Please, keep in mind that generating **pdf** files may take some time depending on how modern your computer is.

 ### What is the License?
 The Python code is distributed under the "MIT" (some also call it "Expat") license.
-However, bacause of the fact that the **libgal** library is distributed under GNU GPL 2, the entire package is governed by the **GNU GPL 2** license.
+However, because of the fact that the **libgal** library is distributed under GNU GPL 2, the entire package is governed by the **GNU GPL 2** license.